This post may contain affiliate links. Please read my disclosure policy.

 - Allow the tomatoes to cool on the pan, until they are cool enough to handle.

-- Cut once end from the garlic cloves, and squeeze out the roasted clove inside, keeping it as intact as possible.
+- Cut one end from the garlic cloves, and squeeze out the roasted clove inside..
 Discard the rosemary.

 - At this point, you can place the peeled tomatoes and the garlic cloves, along with the oil on the sheet pan in a glass dish, and store in the fridge for up to a week.